nsubordin81/blog.synapseflux.com/docs/_posts/2023-03-29-functional-modularity-1.md

 ## Footnotes

-1 A link to a pdf for “Why Functional Programming Matters” can be found under "Background Papers" on this page, and a link to one of the keynote addresses mentioned can be found here
+[^1]: A link to a pdf for “Why Functional Programming Matters” can be found under "Background Papers" on this page, and a link to one of the keynote addresses mentioned can be found here

-2 LEGO® and DUPLO® are trademarks of the LEGO Group of companies which does not sponsor, authorize, or endorse this site
+[^2]: LEGO® and DUPLO® are trademarks of the LEGO Group of companies which does not sponsor, authorize, or endorse this site

-3The operator’s name ‘cons’ in Scala is in homage to the cons cell data structure used as the basis for collections in many Lisp family languages.
+[^3]: The operator’s name ‘cons’ in Scala is in homage to the cons cell data structure used as the basis for collections in many Lisp family languages.
 More information can be found here

-4 For more on proving the cons interface can be implemented solely with functions, see the reference to Church Encoding here:
+[^4]: For more on proving the cons interface can be implemented solely with functions, see the reference to Church Encoding here:

-5 I took this definition of foldRight for List directly from the Scala 2.13 standard library.
+[^5]: I took this definition of foldRight for List directly from the Scala 2.13 standard library.
 This is also the immutable list class that Scala 3 uses, because Scala 3 uses the Scala 2.13 standard library. here is the foldRight source listing from List.scala

-6 Reverse is a function defined elsewhere in the same Immutable List class.
+[^6]: Reverse is a function defined elsewhere in the same Immutable List class.
 Note that reverse only needs to be called on the list because this is an iterative style implementation of foldRight.
 In a recursive version of this method the innermost function would be invoked first, so the elements would be processed right to left already.
 Functional languages also provide a foldLeft in some cases, and the choice of which to use is often one of algorithmic efficiency, which is out of the scope of this article.